beego/beedoc/en-US/mvc/controller/config.md

 - Float(key string) (float64, error)
 - String(key string) string

+### runmode config

+in the config fil, from beego 1.3 we can set diffrect runmode section. beego will first read runmode section config. for example：

+	appname = beepkg
+	httpaddr = "127.0.0.1"
+	httpport = 9090
+	runmode ="dev"
+	autorender = false
+	autorecover = false
+	viewspath = "myview"

+	[dev]
+	httpport = 8080
+	[prod]
+	httpport = 8088
+	[test]
+	httpport = 8888

+when in the devmode, the httpport is 8080， 8088 in prod mode，8888 in test mode.

 ### Beego default variables

 Beego has many configurable variables.
 Let's have a look of this variables.
 It will help us to know how to use them in development.
 (You can configure and overwrite them in `conf/app.conf`.
 Case insensitive.):